UncoveredTensor/.github/profile/README.md

 Discuss 💬: Use the posted issue to engage in discussions and suggest solutions."

+## Give us feedback!.

+Within the developent of multiple projects within uncovered tensor it is necessary what the community needs / wants.
+For this we would like to receive feedback upon build projects aswell as new ideas that could come to light within this github organisation.
+Feel free thus for give the organisation feedback aswell as the needs from this repository

 ## Join the comunity
 Become part of our mission to secure the digital world by joining our Discord server.
 There, you can connect with like-minded individuals, share ideas and learn from the collective knowledge and experience of the community.